Books By Alumni and Friends

 A chance encounter between a healer and a great warrior serves as the catalyst for an epic tale of love, faith and loss.
 When the parameters of a broken society try to keep these two star-crossed lovers apart, they will show just how far they're willing to go to stay together.
 This is a love story at its core that doubles as an epic poem.

-Book Cover - Pursuit in Ocean Pines Pursuit in Ocean Pines
+Pursuit in Ocean Pines

 Dana Moffat Phipps '65